betterscientificsoftware/bssw.io/StyleGuide.md

-### Style Guide: Content for Better Scientific Software (BSSW) Site
+### Style Guide: Content for Better Scientific Software (BSSw) Site

 #### Background

 The [betterscientificsoftware.github.io](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io) repository is for collaborative content development on general topics related to [developer productivity](Site/Categories/Topics/WhatIsProductivity.md) and [software sustainability](Site/Categories/Topics/WhatIsSustainability.md).
-See details on [How To Contribute](HowToContribute.md).
+Also see information on [How to Contribute](HowToContribute.md).

+See details on [What to Contribute](WhatToContribute.md).
+Please place your new file in one of the following folders on the site, as specified according to the type of content you are creating:
+- Articles
+- Articles/Blog
+- CuratedContent
+- Events

-Please follow these guidelines for naming resources and files.
+Follow the guidelines below for naming resources and files.
 Be sure to include metadata with each entry, as this will be used to organize content, provide filters, and support searches on the BSSw front-end site.

 #### Resource Name:
 - Brief, essential words only, nothing extra